Spyker Cars: Saab bankruptcy

 By the end of 2010, however, Saab Automobile ran out of money, and Spyker was unable to fund the losses.
-The companies stopped paying their bills in early 2011, resulting in the halting of production on March 30 due to suppliers refusing to deliver parts on credit.
+The companies stopped paying their bills in early 2011, resulting in the halting of production on 30 March due to suppliers refusing to deliver parts on credit.

 In February 2011, it was announced that Swedish Automobile, the Dutch owner of Saab Automobile, agreed to sell its sports car unit to Vladimir Antonov.
 Antonov, a former Spyker chairman and shareholder, was expected to pay €15 million (US$21 million) for the company.
 However, in March 2011, the deal fell through, with Spyker's manufacturing partner CPP Manufacturing placing a bid, but this deal fell through later that month.

-On June 8, 2011, Saab Automobile said it had stopped production due to an insufficient supply of parts.
+On 8 June 2011, Saab Automobile said it had stopped production due to an insufficient supply of parts.
 This occurred only two weeks after resuming production following a seven-week hiatus.
 The supply of parts stopped because Saab did not pay its suppliers.
-Production was due to start again on August 9.
+Production was due to start again on 9 August.

-On June 23, Saab announced that it was unable to pay June salaries to the entire workforce of 3,800 due to lack of funding.
+On the 23rd of June, Saab announced that it was unable to pay June salaries to the entire workforce of 3,800 due to lack of funding.
 The trade union IF Metall gave Saab seven days to pay the salaries to their employees; otherwise, IF Metall threatened to force a liquidation of the company.
-On June 29, Saab employees were paid.
+On 29 June, Saab employees were paid.